rjbultitude/theconditionalorchestra/README.md

 [JSCS](http://jscs.info/rules.html) and [JS Hint](http://jshint.com/docs/options/) are used to highlights stylisitic and syntactical JS issues.
 Rules used are listed in `.jscsrc` and `.jshintrc` respectively.

-Keep the `humans.txt` updated and ensure the site has a `favicon.ico`.

-Note: Please view the README.md files within each folder for more info.

 ## Installation

 *Run (in this directory):*